 One of the goals of the Music at Resurrection committee is to seek out quality talent to perform at Resurrection Lutheran Church.
 Please reach out to Cathy Carr, either in church, or by email, with your suggestions for choral or musical groups that might be available to present a concert at Resurrection.

-We will receive donations of food items for AFAC on Sunday, April 28 in conjunction with our regular worship service.
-In the coming weeks, May 12 and May 26 will also be an AFAC Sunday.
+We will receive donations of food items for AFAC on Sunday, May 12 in conjunction with our regular worship service.
+In the coming weeks, May 26 will also be an AFAC Sunday.

 Chrismon Project